hasawii/iblPacks/README.md

-This repository was entirely made just to host resource packs for the MCC Island Community Server: The Island Battle Box League (IBL).
+This repository is entirely just to host resource packs for the Island Battle Box League (IBL), an MCC Island Community Server.

 *We are not affiliated or endorsed by Noxcrew*